LukaszKolodziejski/XXXL_Global-News-2/README.md

 - [ ] (AppUnite-1) Works asynchronously with: asyncComponent()
 - [x] (AppUnite-2) Works asynchronously with: React.Lazy()
 - [x] Better syntax of code & fixed some bugs
+- [x] More Components to No Repeat the same Code

 > #### I connected here a lot of technologies in one place:
 > #### ... to show what I can create,